katcipis/katcipis.github.io/_drafts/restless-restfull.md

-For me this is one of the holy grails of computing, a great deal of our pain is caused by our feeble brains and it difficulty on handling details.
+For me this is one of the holy grails of computing, a great deal of our pain is caused by our feeble brains and its difficulty on handling details.
 And to make things worse, people that are usually attracted to computing do not have a lot of skills with human psychology and cognition.
 They like computers and math (nothing wrong with that),